Ha Ha Clinton-Dix: 2014

-The Green Bay Packers selected Clinton-Dix in the first round (21st overall) of the 2014 NFL Draft.
+The Green Bay Packers selected Clinton-Dix in the first round (21st overall) of the 2014 NFL draft.
 Clinton-Dix was the second safety drafted in 2014, behind Louisville safety Calvin Pryor (18th overall).

-On May 29, 2014, the Green Bay Packers signed Clinton-Dix to a four-year, $8.33 million contract that includes $7.55 million guaranteed and a signing bonus of $4.38 million.
+On May 29, 2014, the Packers signed Clinton-Dix to a four-year, $8.33 million contract that includes $7.55 million guaranteed and a signing bonus of $4.38 million.
 He was issued No. 21 by the Green Bay Packers, which was last worn by Charles Woodson.

 Throughout training camp, Clinton-Dix competed against Micah Hyde for the job as the starting free safety.
 The free safety role was left vacant after the Packers chose not to re-sign M. D. Jennings.
 Head coach Mike McCarthy named Clinton-Dix the backup free safety, behind Hyde, to begin the regular season.

-He made his professional regular season debut in the Green Bay Packers' season-opener at the Seattle Seahawks and recorded five combined tackles, broke up a pass, and made his first career sack in their 26–16 loss.
+He made his professional regular season debut in the Packers' season-opener at the Seattle Seahawks and recorded five combined tackles, broke up a pass, and made his first career sack in their 26–16 loss.
 Clinton-Dix made his first career sack on Seahawks' quarterback Russell Wilson in the first quarter.
-On September 21, 2014, Clinton-Dix made one tackle, a pass deflection, and made his first career interception during a 19–7 loss at the Detroit Lions.
+On September 21, 2014, Clinton-Dix made one tackle, a pass deflection, and made his first career interception during a 19–7 loss at the Lions.
 He made his first career interception off a pass attempt by Lions' quarterback Matthew Stafford, that was intended for wide receiver Corey Fuller, and returned it for a nine-yard gain in the first quarter.
 On October 19, 2014, Clinton-Dix earned his first career start at free safety after defensive coordinator Dom Capers elected to start him over Hyde.
 Clinton-Dix recorded nine combined tackles during a 38–17 victory against the Carolina Panthers in Week 7.
 Clinton-Dix remained the starting free safety, alongside strong safety Morgan Burnett, for the last ten games and the regular season.
 In Week 15, he collected a season-high 13 combined tackles (six solo) in the Packers' 21–13 loss at the Buffalo Bills.
 He finished his rookie season in 2014 with 92 combined tackles (65 solo), six pass deflections, one interception, and one sack in 16 games and ten starts.
+He was named to the PFWA All-Rookie Team.

 The Green Bay Packers finished first in the NFC North with a 12–4 record and earned a first round bye.
 On January 11, 2015, Clinton-Dix started in his first career playoff game and recorded six combined tackles as the Packers defeated the Dallas Cowboys 26–21 in the NFC Divisional Round.
 On January 18, 2015, Clinton-Dix made five combined tackles, deflected three passes, and intercepted two passes by Seahawks' quarterback Russell Wilson during the Packers' 28–22 overtime loss to the Seattle Seahawks in the NFC Championship Game.